London Councils: Leaders' Committee

 London Councils is run by a committee made up of all the leaders of London's borough councils and meet each month (except August) to discuss and agree policy issues of importance to Londoners and their councils.
-The committee is supported by a cross-party executive of eleven senior members which acts as a forum for detailed policy development.
+The committee is supported by a cross-party executive of twelve senior members which acts as a forum for detailed policy development.
 Each member of the executive holds a specific policy area portfolio.
 Politically, the Executive comprises councillors in proportion to the party representation on London councils.